 Hi.
-Wondering about me?
-Well my name is Andrew and I live in Western Australia hence there is a bit of a Western Australia cycling and bushwalking focus about this blog.
-In the past I was a bit of a gear tester so I have kept up that interest in this blog, hence lots of owner reviews on cycling gear and some camping gear.
-I am also interested in advocacy; comes from being a bit opinionated :) You will find the more and more advocacy (board member of the Bicycle Transport Alliance) and cyclist safety posting here.
-So there you go a litte bit of a flavour to this blog.
+My name is Andrew and I live in Western Australia hence there is a bit of a Western Australia focus to this blog.
+In the past, I was a bit of a gear tester so I have kept up that interest in this blog, hence lots of owner reviews on cycling gear and some camping gear.
+I am also interested in advocacy; comes from being a bit opinionated 🙂 You will find the advocacy side of things (former board member of the now-defunct Bicycle Transport Alliance) and now a member of BikeFreo.
+I am also interested in photography, running and social history so there is also that element of my interests creeping into this blog.

 Aushiker and Cycling

-I am particularly interested in cycling (commuting, road touring, mountain bike touring, and Audax style riding, ride safety and improving cycling infrastructure for all), and to a less extent now days, bushwalking (also known as tramping or hiking).
+I am particularly interested in cycling (road touring, bikepacking, and Audax, ride safety and improving cycling infrastructure for all), and to a less extent nowadays, bushwalking (also known as tramping or hiking).
 I am a past gear tester (and Senior Edit Moderator) with BackpackGearTest.org.
-I resigned from BackpackGearTest.org in August 2008 but continue to support whole heartedly their objectives.
+I resigned from BackpackGearTest.org in August 2008 but continue to support wholeheartedly their aims.

-I like to mix my enjoyment of camping with my cycling activities, hence my interest in touring on and off-road.
+I like to mix my enjoyment of camping with my cycling activities, hence my interest in touring on and off-road, i.e., bikepacking.
 I am also keen on replacing my car usage as much as possible with cycling instead.

 My first foray into touring was in October 2007 when I led a weekend group ride of the Waterous Trail for the Perth Bushwalkers Club.
-Since then I have completed the first stage of the Munda Biddi Trail in April 2008, a tour from Geraldton to Perth in 2009 and in April 2010 my first 1,000 km tourer, Esperance to Perth and my biggest tour a 3,000 km ride into the Gascoyne.
-In October 2012 I completed my latest tour, an overnight revisit of the Waterous Trail.
+Since then I have completed the Munda Biddi Trail in December 2013 which I first rode in April 2008, a tour from Geraldton to Perth in 2009 and in April 2010 my first 1,000 km tourer, Esperance to Perth and my biggest tour a 3,000 km ride into the Gascoyne plus two attempts at riding from Esperance to Albany along the coast.
+The second attempt was successful.
+I also rode the Holland Track from Hyden to Coolgardie and then on to Kalgoorlie.

 This first tour (can you call a weekend ride a tour?) was on Joe the Boulder SE (since sold) and was a pannier ride.
 I fitted a set of Delta racks to Joe and used a pair of Deuter Rack Pack II panniers on the rear and a pair of Ortlieb Front Roller Classic panniers on the front.
 Picked these up for $105 landed in Perth still with the tags attached.
 What a bargain!

-I have now moved on to using a Extrawheel Voyager as my load carrying device on my off-road tourers and go with the Extrawheel Voyager or panniers on the road.
+I have now moved on to using an Extrawheel Voyager as my load-carrying device or panniers on the road.
+Just depends on how much water I need to carry.

-My next tour was to be the big one, the Dreaming Tour, however this became a four day ride in the Northern Territory, an expensive one and was replaced subsequently with my Chasing the Dirt – Out and Back to Burringurrah (Mt Augustus) by Bicycle Tour.
+My first big tour was to be the Dreaming Tour, however, this became a four-day ride in the Northern Territory, an expensive one and was replaced later with my Chasing the Dirt – Out and Back to Burringurrah (Mt Augustus) by Bicycle Tour.

 With my growing interest (dare I say it passion?) for cycling my bushwalking activities are getting pushed into the background.
 That said I still love bushwalking and camping but see my camping direction go more towards cycle touring rather than walking in the bush.
-However, I will continue to maintain my pages on bushwalking as a resource for people interested in bushwalking here in Western Australia.
-To that end I will continue to run the Aushiker Yahoo! group which is a WA based discussion group focused on talking bushwalking in Western Australia and more importantly walking the talk – informal walks are often organised through this group.
-So if you are interested, please do join us.
+However, I will continue to keep up my pages on bushwalking as a resource for people interested in bushwalking here in Western Australia.
 I am also a former member and walk leader for the Perth Bushwalking Club.
-My last pack carry was a six day walk of the Cape to Cape Track.
+My last pack carry was a six-day walk of the Cape to Cape Track.
+More recently I completed the GR70 Robert Louis Stevenson Trail in France

 Contacting Andrew aka Aushiker

-I more than happy to help out where I can so I am happy to hear from you.
-I do try to respond within a couple of day but please forgive me if it takes a little longer [from July 7, 2012 I will be touring for about three months so replies will be seriously delayed.
-Sorry about that!].
+I am more than happy to help out where I can so I am happy to hear from you.
+I do try to respond within a couple of days but please forgive me if it takes a little longer.
 If you want to contact me here are some ways you can go about it:

 - Comments.
 I love comments and having interaction on the blog.
 I try to reply to all comments.